Are you scared or excited of forthcoming groundbreaking innovations?

 Because the human mind is creative by design, it’s up to us how we use it.

-Amit Goswami, author of “Quantum Creativity”, talks about discontinuous creativity which jumps from one pattern of thinking into a completely new one.
+Amit Goswami, PhD, author of “Quantum Creativity”, talks about discontinuous creativity which jumps from one pattern of thinking into a completely new one.

 It does not progress through incremental steps in between.